USS Missouri (1841): Development and design

+Due to the position of the engine and funnel, the three masts were located in unconventional locations on the main deck.
+Combined with the funnel preventing the use of mainsails, the design was slow while under sail.
+The ships were the longest in the Navy, even in comparison to the 120-gun USS Pennsylvania.
+To prevent hogging (longitudinal bending), the ships were the first American vessels fitted with iron straps to strengthen the hull.
+The straps were diagonal to the keel and ran to the main deck.
+The large size was required to have enough space for the engines, coal stores, and provisions while retaining an economical ratio between each dimension.

-Armament consisted of an eight Paixhan 8 in gun broadside that fired 68 lbs shells and two bow-mounted Paixhan 10 in guns that launched 120 lbs rounds.
-The two bow guns were mounted on pivots and had a 146° arc of fire.
-The hulls were made of live oak and were subdivided by four iron water-tight bulkheads.
-On board, the officer's cabins were situated aft, while the enlisted sailors slept in front of the engines located amidship.
-While otherwise similar, Missouri was praised as having an interior, "much superior" to that of her sister ship Mississippi.
-The final design had space to store enough provisions that could support a complement of 226 sailors and officers for four months.
+Armament consisted of four Paixhans 8 in guns on each broadside that fired 68 lbs shells and two bow-mounted Paixhans 10 in guns that shot 120 lbs rounds.
+The two bow guns were mounted on pivots and had a 146° arc of fire; all ten guns were kept on the main deck.
+The hulls were made of live oak grown in and around the Atakapa District.
+Below the gun deck was the berth deck, which housed berthing for the seamen.
+In the stern were the officers' quarters.
+Forward of the officers' quarters was the engine, located amidships, which was flanked by a 93 ft long coal bunker on either side.
+The two bunkers could carry 800 tons of coal for 20 days of steaming.
+In front of the engines were the enlisted quarters which ran to the bow.
+Below the berth deck was the tween deck, itself above the hold.
+The hold was subdivided into five compartments by four watertight bulkheads.
+While otherwise similar, Missouris interior was better furnished compared to that of her sister ship USS Mississippi.
+The final design had space to store enough provisions to support a complement of 226 sailors and officers for four months.

-The main difference between the ships were the engines, as the Navy wanted to investigate different designs.
+The main difference between the ships was the engines, as the Navy wanted to investigate different designs.
 Missouri was fitted with inclined engines, which were popular with American paddle steamers.
 Mississippi received side-lever engines, commonly used by trans-Atlantic steamships and the Royal Navy.
-Missouri was equipped with four (or three) double return copper boilers that provided steam to two inclined direct-acting engines with a 10 ft stroke and 62 in deep cylinders.
-The engines turned two 28 ft tall, 11 ft wide paddle wheels that produced 517 ihp and an average speed of 7-10 kn.
+Missouri was equipped with four double-return copper boilers that provided steam to two inclined direct-acting engines with a 10 ft stroke and a 62 in bore.
+The engines turned two 28 ft tall, 11 ft wide paddle wheels that developed 517 ihp and an average speed of 7-10 kn.
 There were 21 paddles on each wheel; every paddle had a length of 6 ft and a width of 3 ft.